dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_operation_timing.rst

 The following user-specified parameters can cause timing to change, but should not affect the variability of timing.
-For more information on these parameters, see |doc_solver_properties|_.
+For more information on these parameters, see the :ref:`qpu_solver_parameters` section.

-*   :ref:`sysdocs:param_anneal_sched`---User-provided anneal schedule.
-Specifies
+*   :ref:`parameter_qpu_anneal_schedule`---User-provided anneal schedule.
-    the points at which to change the default schedule.
+    Specifies the points at which to change the default schedule.
 Each point is a pair of values representing time :math:`t` in microseconds and normalized anneal fraction :math:`s`.
 The system connects the points with piecewise-linear ramps to construct the new schedule.
-If :ref:`sysdocs:param_anneal_sched` is specified, :math:`T_a`, *qpu_anneal_time_per_sample* is populated with the total time specified by the piecewise-linear schedule.
+If :ref:`parameter_qpu_anneal_schedule` is specified, :math:`T_a`,
+    *qpu_anneal_time_per_sample* is populated with the total time specified by the piecewise-linear schedule.
-*   :ref:`sysdocs:param_anneal_time`---Duration, in microseconds, of quantum
+*   :ref:`parameter_qpu_annealing_time`---Duration, in microseconds, of quantum
     annealing time.
 This value populates :math:`T_a`,
     *qpu_anneal_time_per_sample*.
-*   :ref:`param_num_reads`---Number of samples to read from the solver per QMI.
+*   :ref:`parameter_qpu_num_reads`---Number of samples to read from the solver per QMI.
-*   :ref:`param_prog_therm`---Number of microseconds to wait after programming the QPU to allow it to cool; i.e., *post-programming thermalization time*.
+*   :ref:`parameter_qpu_programming_thermalization`---Number of microseconds to
+    wait after programming the QPU to allow it to cool; i.e., *post-programming thermalization time*.
 Values lower than the default accelerate solving at the expense of solution quality.
 This value contributes to the total :math:`T_p`, *qpu_programming_time*.
-*   :ref:`param_readout_therm`---Number of microseconds to wait after each sample is read from the QPU to allow it to cool to base temperature; i.e., *post-readout thermalization time*.
+*   :ref:`parameter_qpu_readout_thermalization`---Number of microseconds to wait
+    after each sample is read from the QPU to allow it to cool to base temperature; i.e., *post-readout thermalization time*.
 This optional value contributes to :math:`T_d`, *qpu_delay_time_per_sample*.
-*   :ref:`param_reduce_intersample`---Used to reduce sample-to-sample
+*   :ref:`parameter_qpu_reduce_intersample_correlation`---Used to reduce
-    correlations.
+    sample-to-sample correlations.
 When true, adds to :math:`T_d`, *qpu_delay_time_per_sample*.
 Amount of time added increases linearly with increasing length of the anneal schedule.
-*   :ref:`param_reinitialize_state`---Used in reverse annealing.
-When ``True`` (the default setting), reinitializes the initial qubit state for every anneal-readout cycle, adding between 100 and 600 microseconds to :math:`T_d`, *qpu_delay_time_per_sample*.
-When ``False``, adds approximately 10 microseconds to :math:`T_d`.\ [#]_
+*   :ref:`parameter_qpu_reinitialize_state`---Used in reverse annealing.
+When
+    ``True`` (the default setting), reinitializes the initial qubit state for every anneal-readout cycle, adding between 100 and 600 microseconds to :math:`T_d`, *qpu_delay_time_per_sample*.
+When ``False``, adds approximately
+    10 microseconds to :math:`T_d`.\ [#]_

 .. note::
     Depending on the parameters chosen for a QMI, QPU access time may be a large or small fraction of service time.
-E.g., a QMI requesting a single sample with short :ref:`sysdocs:param_anneal_time` would see programming time as a large fraction of service time and QPU access time as a small fraction.
+E.g., a QMI requesting a single sample with short :ref:`parameter_qpu_annealing_time` would see programming time as a large fraction of service time and QPU access time as a small fraction.

 .. [#]
     Amount of time varies by system.